District Points of Pride

 Big Rapids Food Service

-We are gearing up for our 9th Summer Free Lunch Program!
-Staff has been working hard in planning various crafts, games, activities, and the Summer Reading Program for all community children!
-The Big Rapids Middle School will be host on weekdays between June 13th and August 19th from 11am to 1pm to any area child to join in the fun and get nourished with a healthy, free lunch.
-The Food Service Department takes pride in keeping our children healthy and active!
+The summer of 2017 marks the 10th Summer Free Lunch Program!
+Staff has been working hard in planning various crafts, games, activities, and the Summer Reading Program for all community children.
+The Big Rapids Middle School will be host on weekdays between June 12th and August 18th from 11am to 1pm to any area child to join in the fun and get nourished with a healthy, free lunch!

 Big Rapids Transportation Department